bahodge/tomb-of-annihilation/sessions/Session 35.md

 We walk towards the the [[Star Goddess]] with [[Khar]] and the bodies and hear a scream for help in the forest.
 We find a very pretty but very young 16 year old human girl with red hair.
 She looks very dirty and gross.

 We lure the child with with candy out of a tree. [[Indy]] asks if she is hiding from someone and she says that she was separated and freaked out and word vomitted.
 She was with the [[Emerald Enclave]] looking for the cause of the undead menace as punished.
-She is named [[Merrick Ravenshade]].
+She is named [[Merrick]].

 We embark on the [[Star Goddess]] and fly to [[Camp Vengeance]] to heal [[Munch]] and [[Indy]].